-Many people are surprised to learn that hearing loss is the most common work-related injury in the United States.
-And most workers are unaware that hearing loss is a work-related injury that is covered by Workers’ Compensation!
+Most people are surprised to learn that hearing loss is the most common work-related injury in the United States.
+And, unfortunately, many workers are often unaware that hearing loss is a work-related injury that is covered by Workers’ Compensation!

 Who Can Get Workers Compensation for Hearing Loss?

 When noise exposure causing deafness occurs in the workplace it is called Occupational Hearing Loss or “OHL”.
 Occupational Hearing Loss (or “deafness”) occurs across a wide number of industries.

 Obviously, construction workers and manufacturing employees come to mind when one thinks of workers who are exposed to loud noise at work.
 And these employees are indeed among the most likely to have an increased risk of noise exposure – and are at the highest risk for OHL.

 However many other types of workplace noise exposure can lead to hearing loss, including and law enforcement personnel (gunshot noise), teachers (student noise), airport workers (jet engine noise), and customer service employees (headset noise exposure).

 In fact, any occupation in which the employee is exposed to a noise environment of 100 decibels or more increases the risk of hearing loss by 3.6 times.

 CLICK HERE to Read Workers Compensation Hearing Loss FAQs